lazarkulasevic/lazarkulasevic.github.io/docs/blog/generating-css-utility-classes-using-sass.md

 );
 ```

-Second, they have to be included in the (grand)parent loop because of the cascade rule (mobile-first web design).
+Second, they have to be included in the (grand)parent loop because of the cascade rule (mobile-first design).
 We are dictating the generation of utility classes to increase `min-width` from top to bottom and we want them to be grouped together by breakpoint.

 ### End Result